 SESIP Assurance Level 5 (SESIP5) is the traditional full CC evaluation against an EAL4+ALC_DVS.2+AVA_VAN.5 level.
 This level is intended for re-use of SOG-IS certified platforms, allowing those platforms to utilise the mappings from SESIP to specific commercial product domains.
 There is no stand-alone SESIP5 evaluation possible under the current SESIP.

-(* The assurance levels SESIP 1-SESIP5 are labelled SESIP1, 1+, 2, 2+ and 3 in SESIP v1.2 and were previously labelled ITP1-3.
-This final labelling of SESIP1-SESIP5 has been confirmed with all parties currently active within the SESIP community and will not change further!
+(* The assurance levels SESIP 1-SESIP5 were previously labelled SESIP1, 1+, 2, 2+ and 3 in SESIP v1.2 and ITP1-3 in SESIP v1.0.
+This definitive labelling of assurance levels as SESIP1-SESIP5 has been confirmed with all parties currently active within the SESIP community and will not change further!
 The decision to finally adopt SESIP1-SESIP5 was taken on the basis that they closely link to the AVA_VAN levels specified in the Common Criteria)

 TrustCB is working with the following licensed lab for the SESIP scheme: